 I moved forward, he as well, but before we clashed I dove past him into a tumble.
-He whirled round with great speed but not fast enough to thwart me from my intent.
-I stopped just near my crossbow, the bolt still chambered, and drew it up eye-level with Lecarde’s face.
+He whirled around with great speed but not fast enough to thwart me from my intent.
+I stopped just near my crossbow, the bolt still chambered and drew it up eye-level with Lecarde’s face.

 Available through Amazon.com and BarnesandNoble.com